We explain the rules around getting a work visa in the UAE, including eligibility, costs, and how the golden visa system works.

 - Changing or renewing work permits in the United Arab Emirates

 With tax-free salaries and thriving industries, it’s easy to see why expats flock from around the world to work in the United Arab Emirates.

 Data from World Bank shows that the UAE’s population is around 9.8 million, with around 70% of this figure shared between the two largest emirates, Dubai and Abu Dhabi.

 The UAE is a hotbed for expat workers.
 The United Nations estimates that 88% of the population is made up of foreigners.
 Expats in the UAE most commonly hail from India, Pakistan, Bangladesh, the Philippines, and Iran.

-Work permits in the United Arab Emirates
+Work visas in the UAE

 When moving to the UAE, you will ultimately need to get a residence visa, on which your work permit (sometimes known as a labor card) will be listed.
 To get a visa, you will need to have proof of a contract or job offer from a company based in the UAE.

 Work visas are issued by the Ministry of Human Resources and Emiratisation (MOHRE) and the General Directorate of Residency and Foreigners Affairs (GDFRA) in the emirate you move to.

 Your employer will usually apply for and fund a residency visa on your behalf, but they will first need to prove it adheres to quota rules on how many foreign workers they can employ.

 Both the residence visa and the associated work permit usually last for one or two years, depending on your employment contract.